Argentina paralysed by anti-IMF deal strike | Malay Mail

-BUENOS AIRES, June 25 — Argentina’s unions paralysed the country with a 24-hour strike today in protest at the government’s latest deal with the International Monetary Fund.
+BUENOS AIRES, June 26 — Argentina ground to a halt yesterday as public service unions blocked road, rail and air transport with a nationwide 24-hour strike in protest at the government’s latest deal with the International Monetary Fund.

-With no trains, subways, buses or flights in service, organisers expected at least one million workers to take part in the industrial action.
+In a massive show of force against the center-right government of President Mauricio Macri, organisers said at least one million workers were taking part in the industrial action which halted trains, subways, buses and flights in Latin America’s third-largest economy.

+“The strike had a very high level of compliance throughout the country,” Juan Carlos Schmid, leader of the General Confederation of Workers (CGT), told a news conference.

-Toward 7:00 am (1000 GMT), activists began to close off the main routes into the capital where hundreds of federal law enforcement personnel were deployed.
-Most of the city was deserted, including schools.
+From 7am, activists began to close off the main routes into the capital where hundreds of federal law enforcement personnel were deployed.

 The unions are demanding that salary negotiations for this year be reopened in order to align them with projected inflation, calculated at 27 per cent by the central bank and which could rise to 30 per cent by year’s end.